 Ancient Eastern civilizations have long understood the links between these, and how the cause of all physical ailments is rooted within our emotional and mental body.
 Western science too has begun to understand this interdependence with more and more research showing these links.
 In fact, every organ in our body corresponds to the energy of a specific emotion, and every illness stems from the imbalance of an organ and its meridians, which is its energy channels.
 This is a fundamental idea in Chinese medicine and many times a physical illness or a disorder stems from an imbalance of an emotion associated to that organ.

-What’s even more significant is that the root of ailments begin mentally and emotionally in our childhood.
-And ultimately, all of our problems can be traced to unhealed and unresolved emotional and mental wounds.
-These don’t have to be extreme traumas surrounded by sound effects in a Hollywood movie – because remember that to a child, seemingly unimportant gestures and events can feel deeply unpleasant, disturbing and distressing, causing have long-lasting effects imprinted on their psyche.
-And then we grow up and we’ve forgotten.
-Yet everything gets stored in the emotional body, and stays there, hidden until it is brought to the surface in some shape or form, desired to be finally felt, acknowleged and healed.
-When unresolved and unhealed for too long, it manifests in our physical body – because it needs our attention to finally be addressed.
+The root of many physical ailments can be traced to unhealed and unresolved emotional and mental wounds.
+Everything gets stored in the emotional body, and stays there, hidden until it is brought to the surface in some shape or form, desired to be finally felt, acknowleged and healed.
+When unresolved and unhealed for too long, or when on an internal level we need something that we are not giving it to ourselves yet, the body speaks louder and it may manifest physically, because it needs our attention and care.

 So, how can we learn what the body is telling us?